-This delicious Hummingbird Cake recipe is a classic southern cake originally found in Southern Living magazine that is filled with bananas, pineapple, and pecans, and frosted with an amazing cream cheese frosting.
+This delicious Hummingbird cake is a super moist cake filled with bananas, pineapple, pecans, and a sprinkle of cinnamon frosted in a homemade cream cheese frosting.

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!